 Amanda Agosto started her undergraduate studies at the University of Puerto Rico - Rio Piedras and transferred to Humboldt State University in California.
 She completed her B.S. in Cellular and Molecular Biology and is joining the Plant Biology Graduate Program at UC Davis this Fall 2019 semester.
 Amanda’s research interests include synthetic biology and how plant systems can be engineered, specifically carbon metabolism flux, for specialized metabolite synthesis.
 Apart from research, Amanda is interested in science communication for both English and Spanish speakers as well as intersectionality and equity.
 She has worked with organizations devoted to increasing diversity in the sciences, such as the Hispanic Serving Institution and the Louis Stock Alliance for Minority Participation.
 Amanda enjoys different hobbies, like hula hooping and bullet journaling.

-This Article was written by Amanda Agosto in collaboration with the Women In Ag Science (WAGS) collective.
+This article was written by Amanda Agosto in collaboration with the Women In Ag Science (WAGS) team.